The Happiest Countries in the World Are Not the Ones You Think Of

 You could go to Finland and have no friends there and feel lonely.

-Or you could go to Russia, meet the love of your life and have a great group of friends.
+Or you could go to Russia, meet the love of your life, have a great group of friends, and feel happy.

 Eventually, I believe that the happiness of populations depends a lot on the population’s social skills and culture, which are themselves linked to a wide number of variables beyond the scope of this article.